-UWM Faculty engaged in Latin American/Caribbean research projects are eligible to compete for travel funds in May and December each year.
-Specific deadline dates can be found in the Description/Criteria below.
-Deadlines: May and December each year.
+UWM Faculty engaged in Latin American/Caribbean research projects are eligible to compete for funds throughout the year.

 CLACS faculty member participation is essential to the strength, vitality and, most importantly, the future of the Center.
 In fall 2013, while planning for the Title VI federal grant application, three faculty focus groups were held to generate ideas.
 The faculty who attended encouraged the Center to offer CLACS Liaison Grants as a way to involve our CLACS members more fully in Latin American and Caribbean Studies at UWM.
 We welcome your ideas, energy and initiatives now and over the next four years.

 Course Support for STEM, Area Studies and Study Abroad